 In a special video address Secretary Clinton recognized “recognized the power of studying abroad to build bridges of understanding” and commented on the importance of international education and exchange.
 “For those of you already pursuing an education abroad I’m very grateful and wish you well.
 The ties of friendship and understanding your building are the most effective forms of diplomacy; they truly will help shape our common future.
 And to those students who have yet to study abroad, I urge you to stretch your boundaries and your imaginations and set off on your own adventures.”

 International students and study abroad were the headlines for news articles in media outlets across the United States and around the world.
 The top news from Open Doors was featured in news articles in the New York Times and USA Today, and the Chronicle of Higher Education.
 The Los Angeles Times, Pittsburgh Post-Gazette, and other papers around the country reported on the impact of international education on universities and communities in their regions.

 New Data and highlights on Open Doors website

-On the Open Doors page, you can also access the results of a Fall 2011 International Enrollment survey that IIE conducted jointly with seven other major higher education organizations, and a Fall 2011 Study Abroad survey that IIE conducted with the Forum on Education Abroad.
+On the Open Doors page, you can also access the results of a Fall 2012 International Enrollment survey that IIE conducted jointly with seven other major higher education organizations.